kachurovskiy/nanoels/h2/README.md

+**This software and instructions are provided as is, without warranty of any kind.
+This is a hobby project.
+Using this might damage your equipment, cause injury or death.
+Use at your own risk.**

 # NanoEls H2

 This is the second hardware version (hence H2) of NanoEls electronic lead screw controller.
 It still uses Arduino Nano